gnolang/blog/posts/2024-06-28-gno-debugger/README.md

 ---
 # Debugging Gno Programs

-In this article, we introduce the new Gno debugger feature and show how it can be used to better understand Gno programs and help fixing bugs.
+In this article, we introduce the new Gno debugger feature and show how it can be used to better understand Gno programs and help to fix bugs.

 ## Motivation for a Gno debugger